 With a master's in curriculum and instruction, you will improve learning opportunities through leadership, with the potential to have far-reaching impact.

 Instructional supervisors become decision-makers, consultants, and specialists that advise administrators, teachers and other professional personnel in the planning and implementation of educational programs.

 - Lead Teacher

 - Peer Evaluator

-- Direct the planning, development, field-testing, and evaluation of curricula;
+- Directing the planning, development, field-testing, and evaluation of curricula;

-- Direct the publication and provision of division-wide instructional-related staff development;
+- Directing the publication and provision of division-wide instructional-related staff development;

-- Supervise development of instructional guidelines, policies, regulations, and official notices;
+- Supervising development of instructional guidelines, policies, regulations, and official notices;

-- Interpret statutes and regulations for staff and community;
+- Interpreting statutes and regulations for staff and community;

-- Manage the preparation of office budget requests and monitors expenditures.
+- Managing the preparation of office budget requests and monitors expenditures.